-}} TODO: must reconnect this paragraph with the rest of the section

-}} Might be better placed in the introduction.
+Following this philosophy of coexistence, IEEE P802.11bd is developing next generation V2X (NGV) solutions as an amendment to the IEEE 802.11 standard, in order to ensure backwards-compatibility and coexistence with current DSRC deployments.
+This amendment will allow for seamless technology evolution in the same frequency channel.
+Specifically, when there are ITS devices that only support current DSRC communication modes, safety messages will be sent such that they can be received by all devices, providing certainty that current investments will still be operable in the future.
+Where advanced communication modes can be supported between ITS devices, it will be done in a manner that does not impact the ITS devices relying on current DSRC communication modes.

 Following this philosophy, the next generation V2X (NGV) standard is being developed in IEEE P802.11bd to ensure backwards-compatibility and coexistence with current IEEE 802.11p devices, allowing seamless evolution in the same frequency channel.
 Specifically, when there are still some ITS devices in the vicinity supporting only current DSRC communication modes, all messages will be sent such that they can be received also by those devices.
 As soon as all ITS devices in the vicinity will support IEEE 802.11bd, they will communicate using the modern communication modes, enabling true evolution and thus providing certainty that current investments will still be operable in the future.

-IEEE 802 recommends that the Commission continues to allocate ITS spectrum for current and backward compatible future generations of DSRC in order to enable improved efficiency and future innovation in the ITS band.
+Therefore, IEEE 802 recommends that the Commission continues to allocate any spectrum intended for ITS only for current and backward compatible future generations of DSRC in order to enable improved efficiency and future innovation in the ITS band.

+}} IEEE 802 recommends that the Commission allocate DSRC technology, and by extension its next generations which will be backward compatible, to all ITS spectrum in order to maximize efficiency of current and future ITS safety and efficiency services.

 Performance of DSRC

-IEEE 802 disagrees with comments that have dismissed DSRC as an “outdated” technology or imply that LTE V2X (Rel.
+IEEE 802 disagrees with comments that are dismissive of DSRC as an “outdated” technology or imply that LTE V2X (Rel.
 14) offers better performance solely based on the fact that LTE V2X was standardized at a later date than DSRC, e.g., [1, pages 2, 7], [2, page 2], and [3, pages 2, 3].
 To summarize the main arguments, LTE V2X Rel.
 14 – despite a later standardization date – does not incorporate any of the key technologies that have improved physical-layer data rates in the recent years.
 Thus, in theory, the physical layer performance of LTE V2X is not better compared to DSRC, and in a number of practical tests, it was observed to be worse than DSRC [20, page 11], [21, minute 12].
 Furthermore, the medium access mechanisms of DSRC still provide several key advantages over the medium access used in LTE V2X [19].